 Without understanding what keywords your audience is searching for, your site won’t rank anywhere near its potential.

-For those who want to know how to do keyword research, we’ve put together a checklist outlining the core steps you should follow when carrying out Keyword Research.
+For those who want to know how to research keywords, we’ve put together a checklist outlining the core steps you should follow when carrying out Keyword Research for SEO.

 To complete this Keyword Research process, you will need:

 - Ahrefs – This is one of the most popular and powerful SEO tools on the market.

 We’ll go through the template below using thesoundjunky.com as an example.

 Get An Overview of Your Website’s Keyword Visibility

 The first step in this Keyword Research process is all about getting an overview of your website’s current keyword visibility – i.e., identifying which keywords your website is already ranking for.

 If you have a brand new website that isn’t ranking for any queries, you can either skip these steps or do them for your most important competitors to give you an idea of what keywords you should target.